datacats/catbot/README.md

 You are all set!

 ### Credits
-`catbot` has been forged at [datacats](datacats.com), provider of open data portal solutions that ♥ open source.
+`catbot` has been forged at [datacats](https://datacats.com/), a provider of open data portal solutions that ♥ open source.